In Officer Education .

 - Apply to the national competition each year.
 This process entails filling out and submitting an appropriate application; being interviewed by an NROTC officer; having a physical examination; and applying to, and being accepted by, one of the colleges or universities throughout the country that offers an NROTC program.

-- Enroll in the College Program at Cornell and being recommended by the Professor of Naval Science for a scholarship after at least one semester in the program.
+- Enroll in the College Program at Cornell and earn a recommendation from the Professor of Naval Science for a scholarship after at least one semester in the program.

 Two College Programs are available.
 Both lead to a commission in the Navy or Marine Corps.